yash151294/yash151294/README.md

-# Hi, I'm Yashwant Singh 👋
+# Hi, I'm Yashwant Singh!

-AI Product Manager in the making — I connect strategy, users, and engineering to ship AI-powered products that drive measurable business outcomes.
+AI Product Manager in the making!
+I connect strategy, users, and engineering to ship AI-powered products that drive measurable business outcomes.
 I'm an MBA candidate at Bayes Business School (London) with 6+ years in software engineering and integrations, now focused on building and scaling AI features, workflows, and go‑to‑market motions.

 - Current: MBA Candidate at Bayes Business School; Business Mastery Project (AI transformation) at CareerOS; Campus Strategist at Perplexity
 - Previously: Senior Technical Consultant at HereWeGo; Software Development Manager (Integrations) and Software Engineer at Vinculum Solutions